sveltejs/kit/.changeset/dry-parrots-punch.md

 '@sveltejs/kit': patch
 ---

-Ignore node_modules when configuring routes and lib paths, permitting paths at root of project
+Provide escape hatch to ignore node_modules (or any user defined prefixes) when configuring routes and lib paths, permitting paths at root of project